Tax Preparation Help

 Registrant.
 This is a taxable fuel registrant (see Registration Requirements, later).

 Removal.
 This is any physical transfer of taxable fuel.
-It also means any use of taxable fuel other than as a material in the production of taxable or special fuels.
+It also means any use of taxable fuel other than as a material in the production of taxable fuel or Other Fuels.
 However, taxable fuel is not removed when it evaporates or is otherwise lost or destroyed.

 Renewable diesel.
 See Renewable Diesel Credits in chapter 2.